xackery/discordeq/README.md

 * Inside User Settings Pop up, go to the Appearance tab on left.
 * Inside the Appearance section, Check on the Developer Mode option
 * Hit done to exit the user settings pop up.
 * Right click the channel's name, and Copy Link.
+When you paste it, you'll get a number that represents channelid usedbelow.
-When you paste it, you'll get a url that looks similar to ``
+* Right click the server's name, and copy link.
+When you paste it, you'll get a number that represents serverid used below.
 * You want to note the serverid and channelid #'s and put them into your eqemu_config.xml following up.

 ###Set up eqemu_config.xml